-Just like red and white wines, NOR flash and NAND flash are similar but different.
+Just like red and white wines, NOR flash and NAND flash memory storage devices are similar but different.
 While lacking expertise in the wine department may not cost you your date, failing to distinguish the differences between NOR flash and NAND flash can result in jeopardizing your entire hardware design.
 Before you make your choice on the best flash memory storage solution for your project—NOR, NAND, or both—you need to truly understand what each accomplishes, and where they fall short.

 The Basics of Flash Memory

 But first, a quick refresher on flash memory.
-You likely won’t impress a date with this knowledge, but flash memory is a type of storage that allows data to be retained for a considerably long period.
-Flash memory is often specified to retain data for at least 10 years, although realistically, the duration can decrease due to continuous usage of the memory storage.
+You likely won’t impress a date with this knowledge, but flash memory is a type of storage solutions that allows data to be retained for a considerably long period.
+Flash memory is often specified to retain data for at least 10 years, although realistically, the duration can decrease due to continuous usage of the all-flash memory storage.

-In electronics design, flash memory is available as an individual integrated circuit (IC) and require a proprietary protocol to write, read, and erase data on the flash IC parallel bus.
+In electronics design, flash memory storage is available as an individual integrated circuit (IC) and require a proprietary protocol to write, read, and erase data on the flash IC parallel bus.
 Regardless of the communication method, the right protocol is still needed to be performed in order to access the internal memory cell.

 Unlike Static Random Access Memory (SRAM), existing data on a particular address on the flash memory must be erased before a new byte can be written.
 The internal memory of the flash is organized in blocks.
 The erase operation will delete an entire block that may range from 8 KBytes to 128 Kbytes, depending on the types of flash used.
-In general, there are two ways a microcontroller can interface to a flash memory: serial or parallel bus.
+In general, there are two ways a microcontroller can interface to a flash memory devices: serial or parallel bus.